nearform/developing-microservices/step2/README.md

 challenge is to write a [Seneca](http://senecajs.org) handler to write points to influxdb, see `services/serializer/serializer.js`.

-All the interaction to influx was already done for you in `serives/serializer/influxUtil.js`.
+All the interaction to influx has already been done for you in `serives/serializer/influxUtil.js`.

 Seneca uses [pattern matching]() to map requests to handlers, this is